devfake/flox/README.md

 # bash ./bin/install_worker_service.sh $HOME/flox /custom/path/to/php/
 ```

+The default queue driver is set to `database`.
+All your jobs will be stored in the `jobs` table.
+If you need some better performance and more reliability, consider to choose redis.

-Check the [documentation](https://laravel.com/docs/5.5/queues) for more informations.
+Check the [documentation](https://laravel.com/docs/6.x/queues) for more informations.

 ### Cron Job